-Smithsonian Youth program for rising high school sophomores, juniors, and seniors!
-A 16-week program
+Smithsonian Youth program A 16-week program at the Museum Natural History for rising high school sophomores, juniors, and seniors

 The Lost Towns Project accepts volunteers five days a week, Monday – Friday.
 We also have a limited number of formal internships available to qualified students.
 Edgewater, MD

 Federal Bureau of Investigation‘s Future Agents in Training Program available to high school students who want to learn about the FBI’s work: law enforcement, counterterrorism, intelligence, and administrative

 Secret Service Student Volunteer Service – This program is for students who are interested in working for the Secret Service.
 The program does not involve protecting anyone.
 In fact, most assignments are clerical.
 Internship is looking for high school students who are at least 16 years old and a United States citizen.
 Once they apply the applicant must pass a background check. http://www.secretservice.gov/opportunities_interns.shtml

 The National Security Agency’s (NSA) Gifted and Talented Program– only open to high school seniors and designed for students who have demonstrated an aptitude for Engineering, Math and Science.
 This program provides a tremendous opportunity to gain valuable experience in the area of STEM.
 Applications are accepted Sept.
 1-Oct.
 31 of each year